 Yes – getting proper legal advice before you are questioned by the police is absolutely crucial.
 This applies both to situations where the Police invite you to the station on a non-urgent basis for questioning, or where you are suddenly arrested.

-Surgeons are often by nature very public-spirited people, and many might feel that the morally right thing to do is to cooperate fully with the Police and answer all questions put to them straight away even without the benefit of legal advice.
+Surgeons and doctors are often by nature very public-spirited people, and many might feel that the morally right thing to do is to cooperate fully with the Police and answer all questions put to them straight away even without the benefit of legal advice.
 Many might assume that the best way to protect their own interests is to answer all questions put to them without legal advice, to show transparency.
 Some might also feel impatient to be released from custody and want to waive their right to legal advice just to try to hurry things up and be released.

 All these approaches might be understandable because being involved in a criminal investigation is inherently stressful.
 But if you are ever unlucky enough to be arrested or invited for questioning by the Police it is of paramount importance to put any such feelings aside and obtain legal advice before you are questioned by Police.
 Even if you consider the alleged criminal act to be relatively trivial, the reality is that it is not always in your best interests to rush to cooperate with Police questioning, and there could be major ramifications for your professional life and your GMC registration.
 You need legal advice, every time.